CHiPs44/YetAnotherPicoComputer/50-Setup-with-RP2350.md

   - connect to an Ethernet or WiFi "modem" using "AT" commands
 - **battery backed-up RTC module** like DS3231 (I²C SDA/SCL)
   - other I²C modules like LCD 2x16 (or more) can be chained
+- **RM2 Wi-Fi module**

 NB: finding an SP/CE 8-pins 1.0mm JST connector breakout cable to DuPont seems not easy out of Pimoroni itself.

-PSRAM makes room to an even bigger VRAM in 512K SRAM space, going up to 192K or even more (384K) would make possible such modes as:
+PSRAM makes room to an even bigger VRAM in 512K SRAM space, going up to 192K or even more (384K?) would make possible such modes as:

 - 2 x 320x240 in 256 colors (2 x 153,600)
 - 1 x 640x480 in 16 colors (1 x 153,600)
 - ...

-We should keep some space for fonts, sprites or tiles assets and system variables.
+We should keep some space for fonts, sprites or tiles assets, sound buffers and system variables.

 ## HSTX and DVI/HDMI to the rescue?